Backlight's albums may be configured to allow visitors to download your images.

 Under the Photo Presentation control group, scroll down to the Downloads heading.

-You will see a “Source” option with four options.
+You will see a “Source” select with four options.

 Do not allow image downloads.
 This disables the album's download mechanisms, but should not be misconstrued as download prevention.
 The album does not include aggressive anti-download measures.